-a) if it has an internal audit function, how the function is structured and what role it performs; or b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes.
+- a) if it has an internal audit function, how the function is structured and what role it performs; or - b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes.

-The Board places considerable importance on maintaining a strong control environment through an organisation structure with clearly documented lines of accountability and authority.
-We have outsourced the internal audit function to an appropriately qualified third party to provide an independent appraisal function for management and the ARCC based on a systematic review and evaluation of its risk management and internal control processes.
-The role and responsibilities of the internal auditor is documented in the Internal Audit Charter which is periodically reviewed by the ARCC.
+The Board places considerable importance on those Charter Hall employees or entities providing services to the REIT maintaining a strong control environment through an organisation structure with clearly documented lines of accountability and authority.

+Charter Hall has outsourced the internal audit function to an appropriately qualified third party to provide an independent appraisal function for management and the ARCC based on a systematic review and evaluation of the risk management and internal control processes of Charter Hall.
+The role and responsibilities of the internal auditor is documented in the Charter Hall Internal Audit Charter.